open-telemetry/opentelemetry-js/doc/metrics.md

 ## Create a metric instrument

 In OpenTelemetry, all _metrics_ are composed of [`Instruments`](https://open-telemetry.github.io/opentelemetry-js-api/interfaces/instrument.html).
-A instrument is responsible for reporting measurements, there are four types of instruments that can be created:
+An instrument is responsible for reporting measurements, there are four types of instruments that can be created:

 - Counter, a synchronous instrument which supports non-negative increments
 - Asynchronous Counter, a asynchronous instrument which supports non-negative increments
-- Histogram,a synchronous instrument which supports arbitrary values that are statistically meaningful, such as histograms, summaries or percentile
+- Histogram, a synchronous instrument which supports arbitrary values that are statistically meaningful, such as histograms, summaries or percentile
-- Asynchronous Gauge, asynchronous instrument which supports non-additive values, such as room temperature
+- Asynchronous Gauge, an asynchronous instrument which supports non-additive values, such as room temperature
 - UpDownCounter, a synchronous instrument which supports increments and decrements, such as number of active requests
-- Asynchronous UpDownCounter, a asynchronous instrument which supports increments and decrements
+- Asynchronous UpDownCounter, an asynchronous instrument which supports increments and decrements

 You can create a Counter instrument by calling [`Meter#createCounter`](https://open-telemetry.github.io/opentelemetry-js/interfaces/_opentelemetry_api_metrics.Meter.html#createCounter).
 The only required argument to `createCounter` is the _instrument name_, which should describe the item that is being measurement.